anrighi/YACC-Calculator/README.md

 # Extended Calculator
-Final project for the Formal Languages and Compiler Course.
+Final project for the Formal Languages and Compiler Course, Free University of Bozen.

 Authors:
-	Andrea Righi
+	Andrea Righi,
-	Cristiano Lucian
+	Cristiano Lucian,
-	Matteo Messmer
+	Matteo Messmer.

 What can this calculator do?
 - Mathematical Expressions, 4 operations and parethesis